 Stanford Global Health Fellowship

-These lists are by no means the only options out there (just what I know of and was able to find).
-The point here is that there are a lot of ways to use your dual degree; even without another degree you can take part in these opportunities if you’re interested.
+These lists are by no means the only options out there.
+I just wanted to provide some examples and point out there there are options out there that aren’t often talked about, nor do many people know about them.
+The point here is that there are a lot of ways to use your dual degree; even without another degree, you can take part in these opportunities if you’re interested.

-In addition, dual degree or not, getting involved early on is important.
+Dual degree or not, getting involved early on in is important.
 As a resident, try to join various committees e.g., QA/QI so that you gain some practical experience.
 Attend conferences that emphasize management and business concepts.
 As an example, there is an annual Practice Management conference given by the American Society of Anesthesiologists.
-I attended for the first time as a senior resident and ended up meeting the chair of the department where I now work (read more about that particular story here)
+I attended for the first time as a senior resident and ended up meeting the chair of the department where I now work (read more about that particular story here).

 Given that, if you’re reading this, you have another degree, are interested in another, or have interests outside of medicine, then I applaud you for thinking outside the box.
 We need more physicians who do this; and know that pursuing these pathways by no means narrows your future.
 Rather, it expands it and opens doors that otherwise would not be available to you.